-The Company expects outside directors to offer their objective opinions and guidance, primarily on their vision for the Company over the medium to long term, from an independent standpoint.
+The Company expects outside directors to offer their objective opinions and guidance, primarily on their vision for the Company over the medium to long term, from an

+Remuneration for Directors Who Are Audit and Supervisory Committee Members independent standpoint.
 Accordingly, the outside directors are only paid base remuneration, which is set at an appropriate amount.